-In some cases this is quite easy to decide: one of them has no reviews, no photos, and the pin is located 50 meter away from the actual location, while the other has 12 reviews, 6 photos and is located correctly.
-But in other cases, both POIs have reviews and photos, so which one should you pick then?
+In some cases this is quite easy to decide: one of them has no reviews, no photos, and the pin is located 50 meters away from the actual location, while the other has 12 reviews, 6 photos and is located correctly.
+But in other cases, both POIs might have dozens of reviews and photos, so which one should you pick then?

-Fortunately the good news is: it doesn’t really matter.
+Fortunately, there is quite good news at this point: it doesn’t really matter.
 Unlike most of the edits that local guides suggest, the process to deal with reported duplicates always involves human intervention.
-Someone at Google will have a look at the duplicate you reported (at some point – it can take a while, as the list is rumoured to be quite long), and instead of simply keeping one of them and deleting the other, the 2 POIs are merged to make sure all relevant information is preserved.
+Someone at Google will have a look at the duplicate you reported (at some point – it can take a while: for duplicates I have personally reported, I have seen response times ranging from 1 to 139 days), and instead of simply keeping one of them and deleting the other, the 2 POIs are merged to make sure all relevant information is preserved.
 So the one that eventually remains, will e.g. ‘inherit’ the reviews the other one had.

 Keeping this in mind, the best practice for duplicate POIs is to make sure that the person who will eventually have a look at the reported duplicate has an easy job when looking at the 2 POIs.
-So, for both of them: check that the name is correct (and adapt if needed), move incorrect pins to the correct location, make sure both have the most appropriate category, etc. Depending on the information that the algorithms can detect when you report the duplicate, you might see a screen that lets you choose which POI is the correct one for the duplicate you are reporting (including a ‘none of the above’ option).
-Obviously this information is also very helpful to the Google team processing duplicates.
+So, for both of them: check that the name is correct (and adapt if needed), move incorrect pins to the correct location, make sure both have the most appropriate category, etc. It is important to make those changes before reporting the duplicate, as that will obviously increase the chance that the algorithms detect the duplicates when presenting you the pop up screen I mentioned earlier.
+And of course correct information on both POIs is also very helpful to the Google team processing duplicates.

 The original article can be found here